 Installation Cost: $1700-$8,400 each

 These are most popular and affordable type of shingle.
 They come in a variety of colors, sizes, and styles like weathered wood, Barkwood, slate, and charcoal.
-They can even save you on energy bills.
+They can even help you save on your energy bills.
 However, they might not do too well with sudden changes in temperature, which might cause them to crack.
 They can also only be used on roofs with steep slopes.

 2. Fiberglass Shingles